 Buon giorno and welcome to Stefano's RomeCabs, Rome's premier company for private Rome Tours, Private Italy Tours, Shore Excursions from Civitavecchia, Livorno, La Spezia and Naples, as well as airport and Civitavecchia Transfers.

 When people think of a private tour or shore excursion in Rome, they think of three main categories: Ancient Rome, the Vatican, and Rome’s popular piazzas (squares).

 Stefano's Rome Cabs and our sister company Stefano Rome Tours provide numerous tours in Rome to satisfy travelers’ variety of interests and curiosities, in the comfort and privacy of your own vehicle driven by an English-speaking driver-guide.

 You will visit more sites in one day and cover more areas than on foot or public transportation while avoiding the summer heat that makes walking long distances in Rome uncomfortable.

 If you are looking for highlights of the best the Eternal City of Rome has to offer, the ever-popular Panoramic Rome tour and shore excursion aim to please.
-On this tour, you sample everything: Ancient Rome, Rome’s most popular piazzas, and the Vatican.
+On this tour, you sample everything: Ancient Rome, Rome’s most popular piazzas.
+Here are some other top Rome landmarks you can see in Rome.

 Rome in A Day Tour allows you to explore the ins and outs of the world’s most famous amphitheater and the iconic symbol of Rome: the Colosseum.

 Even though its once glorious facade has been damaged by earthquakes and the elements of time, and quarried and used as a building material for many construction projects in Rome throughout the centuries, the Colosseum continues to stand erect and proud and invite millions of visitors each year to see where 2,000 years ago impressive gladiatorial games and other spectacled entertained more than 50,000 of Rome’s ancient population.

 The Circus Maximus nearby is a testament to ancient Rome’s passion for live sporting events, and you can still see the outline of this once formidable arena for chariot races and other combative sports.

 The Roman Forum was once the navel of the once-great city of Rome, and it served as the political, financial, legal, and religious center of the Roman Empire.